 In this section, I would like to delve into the different types of resistance training exercises and how they can contribute to calorie burning.
 Resistance training exercises, also known as strength or weight training, involve the use of external resistance to stimulate the muscles, resulting in improvements in strength, endurance, and overall fitness.

-See also How many calories does a marathon runner eat
+See also How many calories does zumba burn in one hour

 Resistance training exercises encompass a wide range of activities that target different muscle groups and require varied levels of effort.
 For instance, exercises that focus on the upper body, such as bench presses or bicep curls, can engage the muscles in the arms, shoulders, and chest, while exercises like squats and lunges primarily target the lower body.
 The intensity of resistance training exercises can be modified by adjusting factors such as the weight, number of repetitions, and rest periods.